Himanshu-alt-sft/himanshu-alt-sft/README.md

 ## Hi there 👋
 # 💫 About Me:
-I am currently a 2nd year student at IIT JAMMU (gonna be this JULY)<br>
+I am currently a 2nd year student at IIT JAMMU<br>
 - 😄 Pronouns: glass handle

 # 💻 Tech Stack: